Q: Can I really set up Amazon Connect in minutes?

 Q: Is there a free trial for Amazon Connect?

 Yes.
 As part of the AWS Free Tier, Amazon Connect includes free usage for each capability.
 For any additional usage, you will be charged at the published Amazon Connect pricing.
 To start your free trial, create an Amazon Connect instance in your AWS account and start using the service.
 For more information visit Amazon Connect pricing.

 Communications and telephony

 Q: How do end-customers interact with Amazon Connect?

 Customers can call into your Amazon Connect contact center using any phone and speak to an agent.
 You can define other interactions with your customers in contact flows.
 For example, you can use voice or DTMF input, and text-to speech output using Amazon Polly, which can optionally be combined with Amazon Lex for natural language interactions.

 Q: How do agents interact with Amazon Connect?

 Agents use the Contact Control Panel (CCP) to interact with customers, such as answering calls, placing calls, or setting their status.
 For agent voice communications, Amazon Connect includes a web-based softphone for incoming and outgoing telephony, or agents can use a traditional telephone service using the PSTN.

 Q: Does Connect support remote contact centers?

 Yes.
 Amazon Connect is so simple to set-up and use, with only a few clicks you can set up a virtual contact center in minutes.
 Remote agents can be trained in less than 20 minutes, all they need is an internet connection and a headset to provide the best possible customer service.
-Click here [link to remote agent landing page] for more information on our Remote Agent Solution.
+To learn more about how you can set up remote agents quickly, you can read this blog.